-Hakubai Temple is in Boulder, Colorado, where we practice in the Zen Buddhist tradition as a “daughter” temple of Joko-ji Temple in Kamo City, Japan.
-We are associated with other temples in the lineage of Kobun Roshi.
+Hakubai Zen Center is in Boulder, Colorado, where we practice in the tradition of the Soto School of Japan, in the lineage of Tenzan Keibun Daiosho, and Houn Kobun Roshi.

-Please note that the Temple grounds are private property and are only open to the public during scheduled Temple activities.
-If you are interested in visiting Hakubai Temple; please contact us for further information.
+Please note the Center grounds are part of the training facility and not open to the public except by reservation.
+If you are interested in visiting Hakubai Zen Center, please contact us for further information.

 Martin Mosko, aka Hakubai Daishin Sensei, has been a Soto Buddhist monk for 39 years, and authorized by the Soto School of Japan to wear a golden-color robe.

 He is also an advocate of contemplative design and engaged in teaching with his wife through lectures and workshops.
 Together they have written two books: "Landscape as Spirit: Creating a Contemplative Garden," and "The Sound of Cherry Blossoms: Zen Lessons from the Garden on Design" (to be released, March 20, 2018).

 He studied art and Sanskrit at Yale, where he specialized in the Vedas.
 From 1972-1987, he trained in Tibetan Kagyu Buddhism with Chogyam Trungpa Rinpoche.

 He is a lineage bloodline of both Tenzan Keibun Roshi and Houn Kobun Roshi.